Leonardo-Boss/suckless-site/tools.suckless.org/scroll/index.md

 ----------------------------

-The project is faced with some hard facts, that our original plan is not doable as we thought in the fist place:
+The project is faced with some hard facts, that our original plan is not doable as we thought in the first place:

 1. [crtl]+[e] is used in emacs mode (default) on the shell to jump to the end of the line.
 But, its also used so signal a scroll down mouse event from